-Extensive renovations to a factory and historic grist mill became Weldon Mills Distillery, one of our state’s newest spirits producer that opened in 2019.
+Extensive renovations to a factory and historic grist mill became Weldon Mills Distillery, which opened in 2019.
 It remains connected to the past through local farms, which continue to ship corn there, though for a new purpose.
 Learn more about local history and distillation on a tour.
 Each includes a tasting, where you can sample its bourbons, including one that raises money for Wounded Warriors and families of fallen soldiers – causes close to the Army veteran co-owner – and a second that supports rockfish preservation.
 Every spring, an uncountable number of rockfish swim up the Roanoke River and past the distillery, stopping at the rapids in Weldon, the self-proclaimed “Rockfish Capital of the World.”
 The run offers catching at its best: Expect to land 20 or more each day, regardless of your fishing experience.

 This article was produced in partnership with Halifax County Convention and Visitors Bureau.